kcp-dev/kcp/docs/content/contributing/replicate-new-resource.md

   How to add a new resource for replication by the cache server.
 ---

-# Replicating new resources in the cache server
+# Replicating New Resources in the Cache Server

 As of today adding a new resource for replication is a manual process that consists of the following steps: